-Litigation/Securities Litigation – Patrick represents individuals and companies in various litigation matters.
+Patrick represents individuals and companies in various litigation matters in Minnesota and neighboring states.
 Patrick has successfully defended several actions to conclusion, including claims for breach of contract and business torts.

 Holdahl, et al. v.
 BioErgonomics, Inc., et al., 2013 Minn.
 App.
 Unpub.
 LEXIS 105 (Minn.
 Ct.
 App.
 Feb.
-4, 2013) (obtained summary judgment, which was affirmed by the Minnesota Court of Appeals, on behalf of board members and corporation in a class action brought by shareholders asserting claims of, among others, fraudulent transfer and breach of fiduciary duties)
+4, 2013) (affirming summary judgment for board members and corporation dismissing class action brought by shareholders asserting claims of, among others, fraudulent transfer and breach of fiduciary duties)

 Talus Group, Inc. v.
 Ostrander et al., 2011 Minn.
 App.
 Unpub.
 LEXIS 874 (Minn.
 Ct.
 App.
 Sept.
-12, 2011) (the Minnesota Court of Appeals reversed the trial court and reinstated contract and tort claims brought by IT firm against two former employees and their new employer)
+12, 2011) (reversing trial court’s decision and reinstating contract and tort claims brought by IT firm against two former employees and their new employer)